 - Digital cameras and cell phones are permitted in order to make digital image copies of materials.
 Flash and sound must be turned off.
 Donor and copyright restrictions apply and unauthorized reproduction and publishing with personal cameras are prohibited.

 - Patrons may use their own external drives to use the digital scanner and STEP computers.
 External drives cannot be used in the reference desk computer or staff’s personal computers.
 Special Collections will not put digitized materials on external drives (flash drives, DVDs, CDs, etc.) brought in from outside the Library.
 Special Collections will provide these devices if needed.

 - Personal scanners are prohibited with exceptions made at the discretion of the Head of Special Collections.

-- To publish digital materials, patrons must complete a Permission to Publish form.
-An additional Commercial Use form will have to be completed if the patron or the patron’s organization plans to profit off the digital image (refer to Dupré Library’s Digitization and Photoduplication Policy for more information).
+- To publish digital materials, patrons must complete a Permission to Publish Form (PDF).
+An additional Commercial Use Form (PDF) will have to be completed if the patron or the patron’s organization plans to profit off the digital image (refer to Dupré Library’s Digitization and Photoduplication Policy for more information).

 - To photocopy materials, patrons must go to the Circulation Desk to obtain a Copy Card.
 Special Collections will not provide a card to photocopy.

 - Any fees or fines must be paid by check or money order made payable to “Edith Garland Dupré Library”.
 Cash and credit card will not be accepted.